GamehunterKaan/AutoPWN-Suite/README.md

 - [ ] Option to email the results automatically.
 - [ ] Web application analysis.
 - [ ] Web application content discovery mode. (dirbusting)
+- [ ] Option to use as a module.
+- [ ] Config file argument to specify configurations in a seperate config file.

 ### Contributing to AutoPWN Suite